 My name is ___________.
 I recently found your ________ board and would love to be considered as a contributor.

 You can find my profile here (link to your Pinterest profile).
-As you can see, I create quality pins with good images, text, and descriptions.
+As you can see, I create quality pins with excellent images, text, and descriptions.
 I also pin content that aligns with your board.

 If the board is still open for new pinners, I would love to be invited.
 If not, I completely understand and wish you the best.